-The top-score achieved by each user along the whole molecule design activity of L4-complexity targets experiments is represented in Figure 4.
+The top-score achieved by each user along the whole molecule design activity of L4-complexity targets experiments is represented in Figure 3.

-Figure 3: Molecule best scores (y-axis) achieved by participants during individual (left) and collective (right) design experiments of L4-complexity-level target molecule.
+Figure 2: Molecule best scores (y-axis) achieved by participants during individual (left) and collective (right) design experiments of L4-complexity-level target molecule.
 Molecule creation order (x-axis) is the order in which the best molecules (i.e. user-based top-1 molecules) are generated.

 A first consideration is that it seems easier for participants to rise the molecule score from 0 to around 550, than from around 550 to 1000.
-This may reflect a general feature of the chemical space search: it is more difficult to design an optimal molecule than a sub-optimal one.
+This is an expected behavior.
+On one side this may be due to the fact that similarity may rise quickly when some common functional groups are initially added to the structure.
+On another side, however, this behavior may also reflect a general feature of the chemical space search: it is more difficult to design an optimal molecule (i.e. max score) than a sub-optimal one.

-Two main differences emerge from the comparison of the two plots reported in Figure 3:
+Two main differences emerge from the comparison of the two plots reported in Figure 2: